 Most White forces were commanded by former tsarist generals of varying skill and expertise.
 The infamous General Kornilov commanded a White force in southern Russia before his early death in April 1918.
 His successor, General Anton Denikin, attempted an assault on Moscow in 1919, before being pushed back toward Crimea.
 Also leading a White army in the south was Pyotr Wrangel, a distinguished veteran of World War I who had attained general rank in 1917.
 Wrangel proved a more patient and perceptive leader than Denikin.
 While Denikin wanted to lay siege to Moscow, Wrangel preferred to wait until his forces could link up with Admiral Kolchak’s army in the east.
 Unlike most of his fellow White generals, Wrangel was also a capable administrator, who recognised the need for public support.

 “The nature of the civil war meant that White authority in those parts of Russia not controlled by the Bolsheviks remained tenuous, not to say ephemeral.
 The ability of the generals to maximise the resource potential of often vast regions remained pitifully weak and largely depended on non-Bolshevik and mainly leftist parties to supply the necessary cadres for administration.”

-1. The White armies were anti-Bolshevik forces who participated in the Russian Civil War.
+1. The White armies were several anti-Bolshevik militias and military forces that fought in the Russian Civil War.

 2. Aside from their opposition to the Bolsheviks, the White armies had little in common and featured different composition, leadership and methods.